 Drexel undergraduate Bachelor of Science in Nursing options for transfer students:

 The BSN as a Non-Co-op transfer student is Drexel’s only undergraduate nursing option that does not include a built-in cooperative education experience.
 It was designed for students that have completed nursing-related coursework prior to attending Drexel that are looking to reach their BSN within a 2-year progression.
-It is available to individuals that have completed the required prerequisite courses in order to enter the program.
+It is the only program for transfer students to apply for and is available to individuals that have completed the required prerequisite courses in order to enter the program.

 - English: 6 semester credits.